Life After Cancer: Lymphedema

 Working with your healthcare team

 Get regular checkups and tell your healthcare team about any changes right away.
-See a trained lymphedema therapist to learn more about lymphedema and to get help managing it.
+Ask to see a certified lymphedema therapist (CLT) to learn more about lymphedema and get help preventing or managing it.

 When to call your healthcare provider